 The University of Newcastle

-Areas of study Clinical and abnormal behaviour, cognition and information processing, developmental psychology, neuroscience, perceptual processes and learning theory, psychopharmacology, research methodology, social psychology and personality, statistics.
+Clinical and abnormal behaviour, cognition and information processing, developmental psychology, neuroscience, perceptual processes and learning theory, psychopharmacology, research methodology, social psychology and personality, statistics.

-Professional recognition This course is currently accredited by the Australian Psychology Accreditation Council (APAC) and approved by the Psychology Board of Australia.
+This course is accredited by the Australian Psychology Accreditation Council (APAC) and approved by the Psychology Board of Australia.
 Upon completion of an APAC accredited undergraduate degree, students who go on to complete either the Honours or postgraduate study in Psychology will be eligible for provisional registration as a psychologist with the Psychology Board of Australia.
 Please note that after completion of an APAC accredited undergraduate degree, a further minimum of three years education and training in psychology is required to register as a psychologist in Australia.

 Assumed knowledge: Mathematics Advanced.